-“You walk over the excavations and look through a glass floor to see them,” said Joel Rutten, project architect.
+“You walk over the excavations and look through a glass floor to see them,” says Joel Rutten, project architect.
 “It’s one-inch thick tempered safety glass.
 You can look through it, and it allows light in.”

 The architects used concrete for interior walls as well as columns.
-“We wanted the best, and a very fine finish on it,” he said.
+“We wanted the best, and a very fine finish on it,” he says.
 “The color was chosen with care – it’s a cool, very light gray.
 The concrete on the columns and walls absorbs light, while the marble of the sculptures reflects it.”

 Floors in the gallery are also of a light-hued marble, to reflect light onto the sculptures, while circulation paths are a darker tone of the stone.

 Luckily, there’s been no need to test that system yet.
 But certainly, the building has passed the test of accommodating its fans – with flying colors.
-“It had one million visitors in its first four months,” the architect said.
+“It had one million visitors in its first four months,” the architect says.
 “It’s seen more than two million in its first year.”